catenate/tanote/proposal.md

 `=store (add-note-to-store note store)`: Given a new note and the store, find the history of the note in the store.
 If the new note's re is not already in the store as a regards of any history, then add a new history with the note, and set its regards to the new note's re.
 If the new note's re is already a regards in the store, then add the new note as the latest (first) version in the history's versions.
 Aka `insert-note-store` as opposed to `insert-note-history`.

 List notes ((list tape) of regards) in a store.
-List notes ((list tape) of regards) in a store, which have in their latest version (intersection is the same as the given (set tape)) all the tags in the given (set tape).
+List notes ((list tape) of regards) in a store, which have in their latest version (intersection is the same as the given (set tape)) all the tags in the given (set tape) (which will be the set of tags selected in the tags section of the front end).

 Cast @p to a tape and vice-versa.  @p tags in `text` start as tapes, but we will want to treat them as @p.
 We also want to treat the @p in `by`, `if` and `to` as tags.